issp-center-dev/TeNeS/docs/sphinx/en/contact/index.rst

 Contacts
 =========================================

-- About Bugs
+- Bug reports

   Please report all problems and bugs on the github Issues page

-  To resolve bugs early, follow these guidelines when reporting:
+  Follow these guidelines when reporting:

    - Please specify the version of ``TeNeS`` you are using.